BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Kojima’s fingerprints were heavy on the original APEC design.

+Even now, the Latinos have to be dragged all the way across the Pacific for meetings which are of little relevance.
 And APEC has occasionally to drag itself all the way in reverse, simply to maintain the original Kojima dream of a pan-Pacific economic unit.

 Australia to the Rescue